dw/csvmonkey/README.md

     * is truncated after final quote, or
     * is truncated within a quote, or
     * is truncated within an escape
-* Fix quadratic behaviour when `StreamCursor` yields lines and CSV rows span lines
+* Restartable: fix quadratic behaviour when `StreamCursor` yields lines and CSV rows span lines
 * ~~Python `from_file()` that uses `read()` in preference to `__iter__()`.~~
 * ~~Fix CRLF / LFCR handling.~~
 * ~~`StreamCursor` error / exception propagation.~~
-* Remove hard 256 column limit & fix crash if it's exceeded.
+* ~~Remove hard 256 column limit & fix crash if it's exceeded.~~
 * ~~Ensure non-SSE fallback return codes match SSE when not found.~~
 * ~~Map single zero page after file pages in MappedFileCursor~~
 * ~~Add trailing 16 NUL bytes to BufferedStreamCursor~~